Finite Verbs and Infinitives

-Here, may is a Modal Auxiliary Verb and also a Finite Verb.
+Here, may is a Modal Auxiliary Verb, and thus, it is also a Finite Verb.

 Eat is an Infinitive.
 We will learn this next.

-Like is also a Finite verb, this is because ‘like’ is related to the subject ‘you’ and is in the present tense.
+Like is also a Finite verb.
+This is because ‘like’ is related to the subject ‘you’, and it is in the Present Tense.

 I’m sure you know what ‘Infinite’ means, it’s something without end.
 For instance, the infinite Universe; or God’s infinite Love.